MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Asset lifecycle stages

-Fixed Asset lifecycle stages are the phases that an asset typically goes through from the time it is acquired by a business until it is disposed of or retired.
+Fixed Asset lifecycle stages are the phases that an asset typically goes through from the time it's acquired by a business until it's disposed of or retired.
 These stages include planning, acquisition, operation and maintenance, and disposal.
 Each stage has its own accounting, financial, and operational implications for the business.
 Understanding and managing the fixed asset lifecycle can help businesses optimize their asset performance, reduce costs, and comply with regulations.

 - Planning: This stage involves identifying the need for a new asset, evaluating the current assets, and determining the budget and specifications for the asset.
 Planning also includes forecasting the expected benefits, risks, and costs of the asset over its useful life.